 The Conference: How Can We Save the Climate Without Wrecking the Planet?

-Over the course of two days, we will explore the implications of this extractive rush for communities that are already struggling with the impacts of mining, the need for better regulation of mining activity, and the potential for reducing the demand for new mined metals and minerals through improved efficiency and recycling, policies that can account for the full costs of raw metals, as well as larger-scale changes in transportation, production, trade, and consumption.
-We will be convening representatives from communities, Indigenous and non-Indigenous, affected by mining on the front lines of “energy metals” extraction from Canada and around the world, researchers and experts on materials efficiency, technology, and energy transition, as well as activists and leaders in the struggle to address the climate crisis.
+Over the course of two days, we will explore: the implications of this new extractive rush for communities that are already struggling with the impacts of mining; the need for better regulation of mining activity; the potential for reducing the demand for new mined metals and minerals through improved efficiency and recycling; and policies that can account for the full costs of raw metals, as well as larger-scale transformations in transportation, production, trade, and consumption.
+We will convene convening representatives from communities –Indigenous and non-Indigenous– affected by mining on the front lines of “energy metals” extraction from Canada and around the world, researchers and experts on materials efficiency, technology, and energy transition, as well as activists and leaders in the struggle to address the climate crisis.
 We will map out emerging trends, challenges, and conflicts, and work to identify solutions and strategies to implement them.